reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 Therefore, no matter which part hits the ground first, multiple body parts will be injured.
 Judging from those who committed suicide by jumping from buildings and cliffs, nearly 70% of the cases were injured in more than three places, including the head, abdomen, hands and feet.
 In short, injuries can occur anywhere in the body, but injuries to the head and chest are the most common, accounting for more than 70% of fatal injuries.
 The heart suffers sudden deceleration and the aorta is often ruptured.
 As a result, one may died from skull fractures, body contusions, visceral rupture, excessive bleeding, or other causes.

-There may be corpses that are so miserable that they don’t want others to see them, but once they are discovered, ambulances arrive quickly and the corpses are taken away in the blink of an eye.
+There may be corpses that are so miserable that they don't want others to see them, but once they are discovered, ambulances arrive quickly and the corpses are taken away in the blink of an eye.
 Judging from the condition of the buttocks on the ground, sometimes there are almost no signs of injury on the body (Case study 9).[^evelyn-mchale] Therefore, committing suicide by jumping off a building is not such an ugly way to die.

 ## Note